 3. Bosnia-Herzegovina |

-Ms. Nada Mlinar Ms. Vanda Medic |
+Ms Nada Mlinar Ms Vanda Medic |

 Executive assistant for International Cooperation, Ministry of Foreign Trade and Economic Relations [email protected] |